Richard Virgil Fisher

-Richard Virgil “Dick” Fisher also known as 'R.V.'
-(8 August 1928 – 8 June 2002) was an American volcanologist and Professor of Geology at University of California, Santa Barbara.
+Richard Virgil Fisher (August 8, 1928 – June 8, 2002), also known as R.V., was an American volcanologist and Professor of Geology at University of California, Santa Barbara.

 Early life

 Fisher was born in Whittier, California in 1928.
 He left High School to join the US Army in 1946, and was assigned to the Los Alamos National Laboratory, New Mexico, but then volunteered for duty at Bikini Atoll, in the Pacific.
 He was present onboard USS Haven for the first two nuclear tests at Bikini atoll: Able, on 1 July, 1946, which was an air blast; and Baker, on 25 July 1946, which was a submarine detonation.
 His observations of nuclear-test explosions provided him with insights that he would later use for interpreting the processes and products of explosive volcanic eruptions, particularly those involving interactions with water.

 Education

 After leaving the army, Fisher began his university studies at Occidental College in 1948.
 He was a beneficiary of the G I Bill, which provided educational benefits to army veterans.
 He entered as a music major, but switched to geology after a term, and graduated in 1952 with a B.S. in geology.
 He went straight on to graduate work at the University of Washington in Seattle, and in 1957 completed a Ph.D. on the Oligocene volcanic and sedimentary strata southwest of Mount Rainier.
 Fisher's work on these rocks led to a series of published papers on the definition, classification and interpretations of volcanic breccia, which still provide the foundation for research in this area.